Dr Ken McGrath

 Australian Genome Research Facility Ltd (AGRF), Brisbane

-Ken McGrath is the manager of the Brisbane Lab of the Australian Genome Research Facility.
-He completed his undergraduate degree with honours in 2001 at QUT working with the plant biotechnology group on developing transgenic bioreactors, and transitioned to UQ for his PhD work investigating the genetic regulation of plant defence responses to disease, in collaboration with CSIRO.
-Following this, his postdoctoral research at UQ involved examining the transcriptomes of mixed microbial communities in industrial and agricultural settings.
-In 2009, Ken joined the AGRF as sequencing supervisor, and currently helps manage submissions and workflows on a range of next-generation sequencing platforms, as well as contributing to the “Extreme Microbiome Project” – an international collaboration studying microbial communities of the extreme environments around our planet.
+Ken McGrath is the node manager of the Brisbane Lab of the Australian Genome Research Facility, based at the UQ St Lucia campus.
+Ken has worked with plant and microbial genetics and transcriptomics, and completed his PhD in biochemistry and molecular pathology at UQ in 2005.
+Following this, his postdoctoral research involved examining the transcriptomes of mixed microbial communities in industrial and agricultural settings.
+In 2009, Ken joined the AGRF, and currently manages a range of lab processes and sequencing projects including next-generation sequencing platforms.
+Ken is also a founding member of the “eXtreme Microbiome Project” – an international collaboration studying microbial communities of the extreme environments around our planet.

-The “Next-Generation Sequencing” landscape is one of constant change, with new and emerging technologies competing with established methods and platforms.
-Ken talks about the sequencing technologies that currently dominate the sequencing landscape, as well as those that are poised to take over from them.
-In doing so, Ken will explain how each of the sequencing technologies works, and will give examples of projects that are suitable for each type of platform, as well as taking a look at what’s “next” in Next-Gen.
+The “Next-Generation Sequencing” landscape is one of constant change, with new and emerging technologies always competing with established platforms – much like the different characters and families from the “Game of Thrones” universe.
+Using this analogy, Ken talks about the sequencing technologies that have had their day on the throne, and looks in detail at the current rulers – and who is best positioned to usurp them.
+In doing so, Ken will explain how the sequencing technologies work and give examples of projects that can be run on them, as well as hint at what’s “next” in Next-Gen.